 Sunday, July 10

 As we leave Halifax, we will stop at the site of the horrific Halifax Explosion.
 On the morning of December 6, 1917, the SS Mont-Blanc, a French cargo ship laden with high explosives, collided with a Norwegian vessel causing massive explosion that destroyed the Richmond district of Halifax, killing 2000 people and injuring 9000 others.
 We will also make a brief visit to nearby Fairview Lawn Cemetery where over one hundred passengers of the RMS Titanic were laid to rest.

-We will stop for lunch at the Hector Heritage Quay in the town of Pictou.
+We will stop for lunch on our own at the Hector Heritage Quay in the town of Pictou.
 The Interpretation Centre here tells the story of the 18th-century Scottish migration to the New World and how Pictou came to be dubbed the “Birthplace of New Scotland.”
 The quay is the home to a full-size replica of the three-masted ship, which is sometimes referred to as “Canada’s Mayflower.”
 The 189 Scottish emigrants, who spent over 11 weeks at sea on the Hector in 1773, were the first Scottish settlers who emigrated directly from Scotland to Nova Scotia.